fvdsn/nope/README.md

 ## Run and Install

-Install rust, clone the repository and then
+Install rust / cargo then

-> cargo install --path .
+> cargo install nope-lang

 You can then launch the interactive repl with